12. Classes and Objects

 @formation.setter

-def training(self, training: str):
+def formation(self, formation: str):

-if Utils.is_string_ok(training):
+if Utils.is_string_ok(formation):

 else: